 If you are a member of a Florida condominium association’s management team or board of directors, you should consider building code coverage.
 This form of additional coverage provides security against the substantial financial costs associated with bringing a covered structure like a condominium building into compliance with building codes when a property is damaged.
 When an association does not possess this form of coverage, the financial consequences can be devastating even after minor damage to the premises.
 Depending on the circumstances, the association might be forced to incur millions of dollars in expenses to bring the property into compliance with applicable building codes even when only minor repairs would otherwise need to be undertaken.

-A recent appellate court decision, Axis Surplus Insurance Company v.
+An appellate court decision, Axis Surplus Insurance Company v.
 Caribbean Beach Club Association, illustrates the importance of this form of insurance coverage.
 The basic policy purchased by the association did not cover extra costs incurred to comply with building codes.
 However, the insured purchased additional coverage in the amount of $2.5 million for the increased cost of construction involved in conducting repairs in accordance with applicable building codes.

 While we have previously written about this case in terms of the appellate court’s ruling that the insurer waived certain timing requirements, we focus here on the benefit of this special form of coverage for the association.
 The building suffered significant damage from fire.
 Because Caribbean purchased this supplemental form of coverage, the insurance company was compelled to cover the increased cost of $1.8 million to bring the building back into compliance following the fire.